The Importance of Sales Training and Development

 Julie Entwistle MBA, BSc (OT), BSc.

-Julie Entwistle is a Certified FocalPoint Business Coach and works with business owners and professional service providers.
+Julie Entwistle is an ICF Associate Certified Coach who works with business owners and professional service providers.

-Julie helps her clients by building their business confidence so they can run, grow, and develop legacy practices that are focused and optimally successful.
+Julie helps her clients by building their business YOU - confidence so they can run, grow, and develop legacy practices that are focused and optimally successful.
 Julie knows that when professional service businesses do better, their clients also benefit.
 She knows this because she was one!
-Prior to joining FocalPoint, Julie was an independent owner of her own healthcare business before successfully merging, growing, and selling the practice.
+Prior to becoming a coach, Julie was an independent owner of her own healthcare business before successfully merging, growing, and selling the practice.
 As an owner Julie had her own business coach, and this was a key element in her success.

 Academically, Julie has degrees in Health Studies and Gerontology and Health Science (Occupational Therapy) from the University of Waterloo and McMaster, respectively, and an MBA from Wilfrid Laurier.
 She attended Queens University as a part-time Doctorate student prior to discontinuing her studies in 2023.
 Julie is also a Chartered Director and has Board and governance experience.